CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 3. On the Microsoft Defender for Cloud | Secure Score page, review your current **Overall Secure Score**.

+     > **Note:** It could require up to 24 hours for secure score to appear.
+If you don't see it, please return later to check again.
    > ⭐ Notice: <br>
    > The score is shown as a percentage value; you can also see the points based on which the score is calculated next to the percentage.
 See the following example:
    >